fbq('track', 'ViewContent'); fbq('track', 'Search');

 Scammers are Spoofing SBSU’s Phone Number

-We are seeing an increase in fraud attempts where scammers spoof State Bank of Southern Utah’s (SBSU) phone number to make their calls look legitimate.
+We are seeing an increase in fraud attempts where scammers are calling and texting claiming to be SBSU Employees.

 How the Scam Works